nlpaueb/SumQE/README.md

         python train_Bert.py

-    This will train your model with all the different flavors described in the paper [Single Task, Multi-Task-1, Multi-Task-5] and it will print you the correlation of each one.
+    This will train your model with all the different flavors described in the paper [Single Task, Multi-Task-1, Multi-Tasnk-5] and it will print you the correlation of each one.

 5. Package ``BiGRU_experiments``.
-(Under construction)
+On this package, we are using the BiGRU model with a self attension mechanism in order to approach the 'behavior' of all the human metrics, similarly to (4).
+Firstly, we applied the algorithm of hyper-opt in order to obtain the best parameters of the model each time using a validation set which we constructed taking all the summaries from 5 peers of each year included on the training process.
+You can run it using the following command:

+        python hyperopt_BiGRUs.py

+    This script produces some log files, wich contains the performance of the model on each Trial, and some .trial file wich saves the progress of the algorithm in order start again from the point where it stopped-crashed.
+These files will be appeard hear:

+    ```
+    project
+    |  ...
+    └── hyperopt_output
+            └── logs
+                   hyper_opt_log_[metric]_[year]_[mode].txt  (e.g. hyper_opt_log_Q1_2005_Single Task)
+                   ...
+            └── Trials
+                  ...
+                  [year]_[metric]_[mode]  (e.g. 2005_Q1_Single Task)

+    ```

+    mode correspond to the different 'flavors' we tried for the output: ['Single-Task', 'Multi-Task-5', 'Mullti-Task-1']

+    Having done that, you can read the logs files and make a configuration file with a same format as ``configuration/BiGRUs_paper_config.json`` in order to execute your experiments.
+Otherwise, you can use the configuration we used on the paper running the command:

+        python train_BiGRUs.py

+    This will produce you the following .txt file which contains the correlations form all the different 'flavors' of BiGRUs with all the metrics at all the years.

+    ```
+    project
+    |  ...
+    └── experiments_output
+            ...
+            log_BiGRUs.txt
+    ```